TheOnlyZac/sly-string-toolkit/README.md

 # Sly String Toolkit
 <img src="thumb.png" alt="A screenshot of the Sly 2 title screen with strings replaced where game strings have been replaced with the name and link to the repository." align="right" style="float: right; margin: 10px; width: 300px">

 This is a toolkit for making string replacement mods for *Sly 2: Band of Thieves* and *Sly 3: Honor Among Thieves* for the PS2.
-For a complete tutorial, see [this guide](https://slymods.info/wiki/Guide:Replacing_strings).
+For a complete tutorial, see [this guide](https://slymods.info/wiki/Guide:Replacing_strings) on the SlyMods wiki.

 # Usage